chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-2.md

 toc: true
 ---
 ------
 At [The Fox Alliance Wealth Advisors](https://www.foxalliancewealth.com/), I developed an internal Power BI dashboard that displays firm assets under management (AUM) and production metrics month-over-month (MoM), utilizing a database of over 224K entries.
+This project was my first experience using Power BI and accentuates my data visualization skills.

+# Project Overview

-# Dashboard Content
+## Content

 - Total firm AUM
 - Percent of total AUM managed by each advisor